localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 To enable LocalStack Pro+, you need to add your LocalStack CI API key to the project's environment variables.
 The LocalStack container will automatically pick it up and activate the licensed features.

-Go to the [API Key Settings](https://app.localstack.cloud/account/apikeys) page and copy your CI key.
+Go to the [CI Key Page](https://app.localstack.cloud/workspace/ci-keys) page and copy your CI key.
 To add the CI key to your CircleCI project, follow these steps:

 - Click on **Project Settings**.
 - Select **Environment Variables** from the left side menu.